-Environmental Justice - Effects of the No Action Alternative on environmental justice populations are assessed in comparison with the effects of the Proposed Project Alternative in Section 3.4.4.1.
+Environmental Justice - Effects of the No Action Alternative on environmental justice populations are assessed in comparison with the effects of the Proposed Action Alternative in Section 3.4.5.1.

-Social and Economic Factors - It is anticipated that the Proposed Project will not affect the community character of the study area as it will not affect those factors influencing community character, that is, land use plans and planned investments in open space, the Morris Canal Greenway, and transit-oriented development around Hudson-Bergen Light Rail Stations, among other changes to the physical environment.
-It is anticipated that the Proposed Project will not affect community cohesion in the study area as the Proposed Project involves widening and improving a highway and the NBB that have been in place for nearly 75 years under which existing travel corridors crossed by the NB-HCE will be retained.
-The Proposed Project will not affect potential future investments along major north-south corridors that are expected to enhance community cohesion, such as increased neighborhood retail development identified in the Jersey City Master Plan along JFK Boulevard and Garfield Avenue corridors (Jersey City 2021a).
-Meanwhile, the scope of the Proposed Project, that is, improvement of existing transportation infrastructure in an area with a relatively mature transportation system, on top of the relatively built-out nature of the study area likely translates into the Proposed Project having little to no effect on population and household demographics.
+Social and Economic Factors - It is anticipated that the Proposed Action will not affect the community character of the study area as it will not affect those factors influencing community character, that is, land use plans and planned investments in open space, the Morris Canal Greenway, and transit-oriented development around Hudson-Bergen Light Rail Stations, among other changes to the physical environment.
+It is anticipated that the Proposed Action will not affect community cohesion in the study area as the Proposed Action involves widening and improving a highway and the NBB that have been in place for nearly 75 years under which existing travel corridors crossed by the NB-HCE will be retained.
+The Proposed Action will not affect potential future investments along major north-south corridors that are expected to enhance community cohesion, such as increased neighborhood retail development identified in the Jersey City Master Plan along JFK Boulevard and Garfield Avenue corridors (Jersey City 2021a).
+Meanwhile, the scope of the Proposed Action, that is, improvement of existing transportation infrastructure in an area with a relatively mature transportation system, on top of the relatively built-out nature of the study area likely translates into the Proposed Action having little to no effect on population and household demographics.

-The Proposed Project does not affect the availability of essential business services for community residents as it does not conflict with efforts such as the Ocean Avenue South Redevelopment Plan in Jersey City to attract and retain local businesses to serve the community.
+The Proposed Action does not affect the availability of essential business services for community residents as it does not conflict with efforts such as the Ocean Avenue South Redevelopment Plan in Jersey City to attract and retain local businesses to serve the community.

-One property (multiple tax lots) will be acquired in full for the Proposed Project.
-Acquisition of the former Marist High School by the Proposed Project will remove this property from the tax rolls as the Authority is exempt from property taxes.
-Under the Proposed Project, the former Marist High School property will be repurposed for use as a stormwater management basin and for contractor lay down areas and future maintenance needs.
+One property (four tax lots) will be acquired in full for the Proposed Action.
+Acquisition of the former Marist High School property by the Proposed Action will remove this property from the tax rolls as the Authority is exempt from property taxes.
+Under the Proposed Action, the former Marist High School property will be repurposed for use as a stormwater management basin and for contractor lay down areas and future maintenance needs.
+In addition, a portion of the property would be used to locate a new connection between JFK Boulevard and southbound NJ Route 440 which would replace the existing connection just north of the NB-HCE between JFK Boulevard and the NJ Route 440 Southbound On-Ramp/Avenue C intersection which would be eliminated under the Proposed Action.